AmenDesta/world-population-visualization/README.md

 If matplotlib doesn’t work, try running: pip install matplotlib

-Author

-Created by Amen Desta — aspiring data analyst and security-conscious developer.
-Explore more projects at her portfolio site.
+About the Author: This project was developed by Amen Desta, Software Development and Security BA.